sayhellotovanessa/eitamag/_posts/2021-06-15-issue-1-released.markdown

 **Nilsinho Pause**, by Michel Peres, Nilsinho Pause is a Brazilian visual artist and performer whose works (or 'tricks', as he calls them) criticise society, the art world and humankind itself.
 This has brought him fame all around the planet and beyond, but his attention turns to his hometown of Itaparica; and finally

-**The Pan-Planetary Congress**, a 1920 short story by Lima Barreto, never before published in English, in which a Pan-Planetary Congress is organized for the discussion of several subjects and for Jupiter to brag about its advancements..
+**The Pan-Planetary Congress**, a 1920 short story by Lima Barreto, never before published in English, in which a Pan-Planetary Congress is organized for the discussion of several subjects and for Jupiter to brag about its advancements.

-Our patrons received it firsthand, and now everyone will be able to buy it from Amazon.
+Our patrons received it firsthand, and now everyone will be able to purchase it on Amazon.
 What are you waiting for?
 Oh, the link?
-Here it goes: <a href="https://www.amazon.com/dp/B096J1FYXK">BUY Eita!
-Magazine Issue #001</a>
+Here it goes: <a href="https://www.amazon.com/dp/B096J1FYXK">GET Eita!
+Magazine Issue #001.</a>

-Meanwhile, our <a href="https://amzn.to/3pepXM8">issue #000</a> is still for sale, now for a discounted price.
-We'll start publishing the stories for free in our website shortly, as well.
+Meanwhile, <a href="https://amzn.to/3pepXM8">issue #000</a> is selling at a discounted price.
+We'll start publishing the stories for free in our website shortly as well.
 There's no excuse for missing out on great Brazilian SFF!